Daniels Recital Hall: Preservation

 For 25 years preservation of the church was a contested issue between the city, the First United Methodist Church, preservationists, and developers.
 The first attempt to preserve the church was in 1984.
 At this time Larry Kreisman presented an application to the national historic registry to have the sanctuary placed on its list of historic places.
 After the city designated the sanctuary a landmark in 1985, First United won a state Supreme Court decision in 1996 that declared all religious buildings exempt from landmark status.

 In 1990 the cornice was removed from the sanctuary.
 This was the first major change to the church itself in terms of preservation since the 1950 addition and remodel.
 The visual effects of this are still visible on the exterior of the church today.

 Then in 2004, plans for a tower to be placed on the site gained city approval.
 This proposal met resistance from preservationists, as well as church officials, for its plan of tearing down the nearly 100-year-old structure.
 The plan was never implemented, though it led to the city asking the church about its intentions for what would happen to the land and the building.
 Although the church needed to sell the land to obtain the money necessary to relocate, they did not want the sanctuary itself to be torn down.
 Discussions continued between the church, the city, preservationists, and developers until 2007 when Kevin Daniels and his company Nitze-Stagen & Co., developed a deal.

 This deal was approved by all parties.
 The plan was to tear down the education wing that was built in 1950.
 The developer would repurpose the sanctuary itself, and build an economically feasible tower in the empty space where the educational wing once stood.
 The church sanctuary has since been repurposed into a recital hall, and has housed concerts and other events since 2009.
 Demolition of the educational wing took place in 2008, and construction on the F5 Tower began in October 2014 and was completed in May 2017.

+In other media

+In the Naughty Dog video game The Last of Us Part II, the exterior of the Daniels Recital Hall is recreated in a post-apocalyptic rendition of Seattle.
+In the game, however, the building is the location of a synagogue that the player can enter and explore.